Black Friday workers: How to avoid a #RedButton day

 The interesting part is what these companies do, that others fail to achieve.

-Let’s look at 2 key points for retail:
+Firstly, let’s look at 2 key points for retail:

-Compensation: The $
+Compensation: The $ of it

 Here’s what a long term CVS employee states: